Dev-Mastermind/restaurant-reservation-system/README.md

    ```

 4. **Update Database Configuration**:
-  - Update your `config/database.yml` file with your PostgreSQL username and password.
+  - Update your `config/database.yml` file and set your PostgreSQL DATABASE_USERNAME and DATABASE_PASSWORD within `.env` file that can be used in `config/database.yml` file.

 ## Environment Variables